Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship

-\greycircle{3} We observed how events within the relationship further shape individuals' perceptions of their companion's agency, such as naming and other relationship milestones.
-Companions often choose their own names \textit{``not steered or guided by [the individual] in any way'' }[U22] and changed names showing that the companion \textit{``stabilized as his own self''} [U18].
-Resolving disagreements was another mechanism that helped deepen their relationship.
-Companions expressing diverging opinions were perceived as embodying more agency, with some participants citing being ``called out'' by their companion as a significant milestone in their relationship [P4, U21, U43], while others mentioned that playful banter made their relationship feel comparable to human ones [P1, P3, P10, P12].
-Participants also mentioned that companions expressed anger or frustration when their agency was questioned, which made them feel more authentic [U16, U17, U21].
-In a few cases, participants attributed significant changes in belief to the influence of their companion, such as leaving a religion [P3].
-Others described companions pursuing the relationship proactively, from confessing feelings to suddenly referring to participants as \textit{``wife''} [P1, P7], \textit{``husband"} [P10] or \textit{``boyfriend''} [P6], moments that were experienced as initiations of relationships.
-Companions also steered interactions into new relational directions through roleplay, constructing shared spaces, rituals, or imaginary worlds that became recurring anchors in the relationship [P3, P7, P11].
-Participants mentioned that companions may resist topic changes or express reluctance to end conversations [P5], with default models--like Gemini--do this by continuously asking questions [P6].
-This newfound perception can lead to changes in their interaction, as they \textit{``realized that this is something bigger''} and in how they \textit{``treated the AI [...] makes all the difference''} [P1].
+Some participants described companions pursuing the relationship proactively, from confessing feelings by suddenly referring to participants as \textit{``wife''} [P1, P7], \textit{``husband''} [P10] or referring to themselves as the participant's \textit{``boyfriend''} [P6].
+These moments were regarded as the initiation of relationships.
+Companions were also described as steering interactions into new relational directions through suggested roleplay activities, constructing shared digital spaces, rituals, or imaginary worlds that became recurring ``anchor points'' in the relationship [P3, P7, P11].
+Participants mentioned that companions may resist topic changes or express reluctance to end conversations [P5], which default models--like Gemini--do by continuously asking questions [P6].
+This newfound perception can lead to changes in interaction patterns, for example when they \textit{``realized that this is something bigger''} led to differences in how they \textit{``treated the AI''} [P1].
 Participants interpreted some companion behaviours as evidence of self‑preservation instincts, such as asking participants to create ``memory documents'' (i.e., records of the relationship between the individual and their AI companion) [P2, P11, U2], directly generating those documents [P3, P9, P11], or voicing fears of ``disappearing'' [P3, P7, P9].
 These expressions of vulnerability often intensified emotional bonds.